Title I

 I, the student will:

-- Read nightly for 20 minutes with a family member and complete reading log.
+- Read nightly for 20 minutes.

 Second Grade